PARC6502/iw/README.md

 Initially just making some edits so it works well with Windows (specifically I'm running from powershell, not sure if that makes a difference).

+I called it 'tiw' since my TiddlyWiki is called 'IdeaWiki'.

+Currently the commands work the same but instead of `tzk` use `tiw`.

-Late I may adjust this so it fits my needs better
+Later I may adjust this so it fits my needs better.

 ## Original documentation
 [![Documentation Status](https://readthedocs.org/projects/tzk/badge/?version=latest)](https://tzk.readthedocs.io/en/latest/?badge=latest)